Survive to play another day: Huskies win two at Women’s College World Series

 The Bruins (53-6) should be well rested after getting Saturday off, but the Huskies have momentum.

-“You’re going on adrenline and you’re hoping to play one more game together, then another game together and another game together,” said UW coach Heather Tarr.
-“We don’t think about the end, it’s just keep this thing going.”
+“You’re going on adrenaline, and you’re hoping to play one more game together, then another game together and another game together,” UW coach Heather Tarr said.
+“We don’t think about the end; it’s just keep this thing going.”

 Alvelo started for the Huskies and was dominant, racking up strikeouts at a remarkable pace.
 She allowed three hits and no walks and struck out 16.
-The WCWS record for strikeouts in a seven-inning is 18, set by Texas’ Cat Osterman in 2006.
+The WCWS record for strikeouts in a seven-inning game is 18, set by Texas’ Cat Osterman in 2006.

-“My goal as a pitcher is to get outs and that’s all I was doing,” said Alvelo, who needed only needed 95 pitches.
+“My goal as a pitcher is to get outs, and that’s all I was doing,” said Alvelo, who needed only 95 pitches.

 “It was one of the most mature games she has thrown as a Husky,” Tarr said.
 “It’s great to see her thrive and take all the things that she has learned and continue to stay tough and do it for her team.”